ofiwg/libfabric/man/fi_cxi.7.md

 *FI_CXI_RX_MATCH_MODE*
 :   Specify the receive message matching mode to be utilized.
+    *FI_CXI_RX_MATCH_MODE=*hardware | software | hybrid

-    *"hardware"* - Message matching is fully offloaded, if resources become exhausted flow control will be performed.
+    *hardware* - Message matching is fully offloaded, if resources become exhausted flow control will be performed and existing unexpected message headers will be onloaded to free resources.

-    *"software"* - Message matching is fully onloaded.
+    *software* - Message matching is fully onloaded.

-    *"hybrid"* - Message matching begins fully offloaded, if resources become exhuasted hardware will transition message matching to a hybrid of hardware and software matching.
+    *hybrid* - Message matching begins fully offloaded, if resources become exhuasted hardware will transition message matching to a hybrid of hardware and software matching.

     For both *"hybrid"* and *"software"* modes, rendezvous processing must be offloaded, and care should be taken to minimize the threshold for rendezvous processing (i.e. *FI_CXI_RDZV_THRESHOLD* + *FI_CXI_RDZV_GET_MIN*).
 The
-    environment variables *FI_CXI_REQ_BUF_SIZE* and *FI_CXI_REQ_BUF_COUNT*
+    environment variables *FI_CXI_REQ_BUF_SIZE* and *FI_CXI_REQ_BUF_MIN_POSTED*
-    are used to control the size and number of request buffers posted to handle incoming unmatched messages.
+    are used to control the size and number of the eager request buffers posted to handle incoming unmatched messages.

+*FI_CXI_HYBRID_PREEMPTIVE*
+    When in hybrid mode, this variable can be used to enable preemptive transitions to software matching.
+This is useful at scale for poorly written applications with a large number of unexpected messages where reserved resources may be insufficient to prevent to prevent starvation of software request list match entries.
+Default is 0, disabled.

+*FI_CXI_HYBRID_RECV_PREEMPTIVE*
+    When in hybrid mode, this variable can be used to enable preemptive transitions to software matching.
+This is useful at scale for poorly written applications with a large number of unmatched posted receives where reserved resources may be insufficient to prevent starvation of software request list match entries.
+Default is 0, disabled.

 *FI_CXI_REQ_BUF_SIZE*
 :   Size of request buffers.
 Increasing the request buffer size allows for more
     unmatched messages to be sent into a single request buffer.

-*FI_CXI_REQ_BUF_COUNT*
-:   Number of request buffers.
-Dynamically increasing and decreasing request
-    buffer count is not currently supported.
+*FI_CXI_REQ_BUF_MIN_POSTED*
+:   The minimum number of request buffers that should be posted.

+*FI_CXI_REQ_BUF_MAX_COUNT*
+:   The maximum number of request buffers that can be allocated.
+Experimental,
+    currently ignored.

 *FI_CXI_MSG_LOSSLESS*
 :   Enable or disable lossless receive matching.
 If hardware resources are